richardmz/cfg-2/Readme.md

 # cfg-2 - Another configuration format with parser and API

 Unlike XML, cfg-2 does not support any digester-rule.
 It only supports parsing a configuration file into a _fly.dream.cfg.Config_ object.
-Digesting jobs are left to the programmers.
+Digestions left to the programmers.

 ## Format